thibaut-probst/mtgdeckbuild/README.md

 9 - BUG Midrange
 10 - Bant Aggro
 11 - Bant Control
-12 - Belcher
-13 - Bomberman
+12 - Bomberman
-14 - Burn
+13 - Burn
-15 - Canadian Threshold
+14 - Canadian Threshold
-16 - Cascade Crash
+15 - Cascade Crash
-17 - Cephalid Breakfast
+16 - Cephalid Breakfast
-18 - Cloudpost Ramp
+17 - Cloudpost Ramp
-19 - Curses
+18 - Curses
-20 - Dark Depths
+19 - Dark Depths
-21 - Deadguy Ale
+20 - Deadguy Ale
-22 - Death & Taxes
+21 - Death & Taxes
-23 - Death's Shadow
+22 - Death's Shadow
-24 - Delver (Other)
+23 - Delver (Other)
-25 - Dimir Aggro
+24 - Dimir Aggro
-26 - Doomsday
+25 - Doomsday
-27 - Dragon Stompy
+26 - Dragon Stompy
-28 - Dredge
+27 - Dredge
-29 - Eldrazi Aggro
+28 - Eldrazi Aggro
+29 - Elves
-30 - Elves
+30 - Esper Aggro
-31 - Enchantress
+31 - Esper Vial
-32 - Esper Aggro
+32 - Faeries
-33 - Food Griffin
+33 - Food Chain
 34 - Goblins
 35 - Grixis Aggro
 36 - Grixis Control
-37 - Hammer Time
-38 - High Tide
-39 - Hive Mind
-40 - Hogaak
-41 - Hollow One Madness
-42 - Humans
-43 - Infect
-44 - Initiative Stompy
-45 - Jund
-46 - Lands
-47 - Landstill
-48 - Loam
-49 - Maverick
-50 - Merfolk
-51 - Mississippi River
-52 - Mono Black Aggro
-53 - Mono Black Combo
-54 - Mono Red Combo
-55 - Mystic Forge
-56 - Nic Fit
-57 - Ninja
-58 - Other - Aggro
-59 - Other - Combo
-60 - Other - Control
-61 - Painter
-62 - Patriot Aggro
-63 - Pox
-64 - Reanimator
-65 - Shoal Infect
-66 - Show and Tell
-67 - Slivers
-68 - Stiflenought
-69 - Stoneblade
-70 - Storm
-71 - The Rock (Junk)
-72 - UR Aggro
-73 - UWx Control
-: 14
+37 - High Tide
+38 - Hive Mind
+39 - Hogaak
+40 - Hollow One Madness
+41 - Infect
+42 - Initiative Stompy
+43 - Jund
+44 - Lands
+45 - Landstill
+46 - Loam
+47 - MUD
+48 - Maverick
+49 - Merfolk
+50 - Mississippi River
+51 - Mono Black Aggro
+52 - Mono Black Combo
+53 - Mystic Forge
+54 - Nic Fit
+55 - Ninja
+56 - Other - Aggro
+57 - Other - Combo
+58 - Painter
+59 - Patriot Aggro
+60 - Pox
+61 - Reanimator
+62 - Show and Tell
+63 - Slivers
+64 - Stiflenought
+65 - Stoneblade
+66 - Storm
+67 - Thassa's Oracle
+68 - The Rock (Junk)
+69 - UR Aggro
+70 - UWx Control
+: 13

 //----------------------------------------------------------------------
-// LANDS - 17 cards
+// LANDS - 18 cards
 //----------------------------------------------------------------------
-12 Mountain - Used by 22/25 decks
+12 Mountain - Used by 24/25 decks
-3 Arid Mesa - Used by 10/25 decks
+3 Arid Mesa - Used by 12/25 decks
-2 Barbarian Ring - Used by 7/25 decks
+2 Bloodstained Mire - Used by 9/25 decks
+1 Wooded Foothills - Used by 8/25 decks
 //----------------------------------------------------------------------
 // CREATURES - 12 cards
 //----------------------------------------------------------------------
-4 Goblin Guide - Used by 23/25 decks
+4 Goblin Guide - Used by 24/25 decks
-4 Monastery Swiftspear - Used by 23/25 decks
+4 Monastery Swiftspear - Used by 24/25 decks
-4 Eidolon of the Great Revel - Used by 21/25 decks
+4 Eidolon of the Great Revel - Used by 23/25 decks
 //----------------------------------------------------------------------
-// OTHER SPELLS - 31 cards
+// OTHER SPELLS - 30 cards
 //----------------------------------------------------------------------
 4 Lightning Bolt - Used by 25/25 decks
-4 Chain Lightning - Used by 23/25 decks
+4 Chain Lightning - Used by 24/25 decks
-4 Fireblast - Used by 23/25 decks
+4 Fireblast - Used by 24/25 decks
-4 Lava Spike - Used by 23/25 decks
+4 Lava Spike - Used by 24/25 decks
-4 Price of Progress - Used by 23/25 decks
+4 Price of Progress - Used by 24/25 decks
-4 Rift Bolt - Used by 23/25 decks
+4 Rift Bolt - Used by 24/25 decks
 3 Skewer the Critics - Used by 18/25 decks
-2 Exquisite Firecraft - Used by 10/25 decks
+2 Roiling Vortex - Used by 11/25 decks
-2 Roiling Vortex - Used by 9/25 decks
+1 Exquisite Firecraft - Used by 10/25 decks
 //----------------------------------------------------------------------
 // SIDEBOARD - 15 cards
 //----------------------------------------------------------------------
 4 Leyline of the Void - Used by 12/25 decks
 3 Smash to Smithereens - Used by 23/25 decks
+3 Searing Blood - Used by 9/25 decks
-2 Roiling Vortex - Used by 15/25 decks
+2 Ensnaring Bridge - Used by 13/25 decks
 2 Pyroblast - Used by 13/25 decks
-2 Ensnaring Bridge - Used by 12/25 decks
-2 Searing Blood - Used by 8/25 decks
+1 Faerie Macabre - Used by 8/25 decks
 ```
+Legacy Burn average deck from MTGTOP8 considering only competitive decks with detailed printing:
 ```
-$ python3 mtgdeckbuild.py -c
+$ python3 mtgdeckbuild.py -c -p
 Select a format:
 1 - Peasant
 2 - Block